rbeerwerth/BornAgain-website/content/documentation/running-gui/_index.md

 +++
-title = "Graphical User Interface" weight = 30
+title = "Graphical user interface" weight = 30
 +++

 ## Running BornAgain through the GUI

-BornAgain comes with a Graphical User Interface (GUI).
+BornAgain comes with a graphical user interface (GUI).
 Based on the library Qt5, it has a native look and feel under all three supported operating systems.
 It allows users to view experimental and simulated data, to set up